yihui/homebrew-cran-extra/README.md

 ## Scope of the repository

 First of all, the repository https://macos.rbind.org does not intend to provide binaries of _all_ packages on CRAN.
 Its spirit is more like the repository https://www.stats.ox.ac.uk/pub/RWin/ for R on Windows.
-It is targeted at at two types of R packages: those that take long time to compile (such as **stringi**, which can take several minutes), and those with relatively heavy system dependencies (such as **RGtk2**, which requires `gtk+`).
+It is targeted at two types of R packages: those that take long time to compile (such as **stringi**, which can take several minutes), and those with relatively heavy system dependencies (such as **RGtk2**, which requires `gtk+`).
 Among these packages, currently I manually selected a few that I need to install in my system.
 To see how I looked for packages that take long time to compile, see the script [packages.R](https://github.com/yihui/homebrew-r-packages/blob/master/packages.R):

 ```r
 `r xfun::file_string('packages.R')`
 ```

-If there are any other packages that you frequently use and satisfy the above conditions, please free free to [edit the `packages` file](https://github.com/yihui/homebrew-r-packages/edit/master/packages) and submit a pull request.
+If there are any other packages that you frequently use and satisfy the above criteria, please free free to [edit the `packages` file](https://github.com/yihui/homebrew-r-packages/edit/master/packages) and submit a pull request.

+The repository is automatically updated daily (from Travis CI), which means if a new version of a source R package appears on CRAN, and the package is included in this repository, the binary package should be available in less than 24 hours.

 If you try to install a package from https://macos.rbind.org but its binary package is not available, it will automatically redirect you to the RStudio CRAN mirror https://cran.rstudio.com and let you install the source package instead.